 CA LICENSED TEST STATION

 Beach Smog is a State of California Licensed Star Smog Check Test Station.
 We can perform Smog Check inspections on all vehicles.
-If you don’t pass, you have up to 90 days to get a free retest!

 Q: How often does my vehicle have to be tested?

 A: Your vehicle must be tested every other year.
 A smog check is also required if you sell your vehicle and it is more than four model years old.
 Some vehicles may require a smog check at a STAR station.
 Beach Smog is a STAR Test Only station and we can test all vehicles.

 A: Test-Only stations are licensed smog check stations that are only allowed to test cars.
 State law prohibits them from making repairs.
 Beach Smog is a Star Test-Only station.
 Beach Smog will never try to sell you repairs.

 Q: How will I know if I need to take my car to a smog station?

 A: You will be notified on the registration renewal notice sent by the California Department of Motor Vehicles (DMV) if your vehicle requires a smog.

 Q: When am I required to get my car smog checked?